-On April 29, 2020, Governor Mills released a new Executive Order extending her prior stay-at-home order and implementing her Restarting Plan, which outlines how the Commissioner of the Department of Economic and Community Development (DECD), consistent with Maine Center for Disease Control & Prevention (CDC) and Department of Health and Human Services (DHHS) guidance, may identify businesses and activities that can be safely adjusted to allow more economic and personal activity.
+On April 29, 2020, Governor Mills released a new Executive Order extending her prior stay-at-home order and implementing her Restarting Plan, which outlines how the Commissioner of the Department of Economic and Community Development (DECD), consistent with ME Center for Disease Control & Prevention (CDC) and Department of Health and Human Services (DHHS) guidance, may identify businesses and activities that can be safely adjusted to allow more economic and personal activity.
 On May 7th, Governor Mills announced that shortly the State will triple its COVID-19 testing capacity and, as a result, she expects to make adjustments to the Restarting Plan in the near future.

 The Restarting Plan is broken down into four stages, with Stage 1 effective May 1st. with the opening of businesses that include barbershops and hair salons, drive-in theaters, health care, golf courses, and automotive sales.
 Progression through the stages will occur monthly and will depend on the success of previous stages.
 Presently, each Stage allows for additional businesses to open and for more businesses activities to resume.

 To that end, the state has provided a checklist for businesses to identify best practices for safely re-opening and operating as well as a short form that businesses must commit to complying with before opening.
 The DECD has also made badges for businesses complying with the checklist to be voluntarily posted on sites in order to help promote consumer confidence in their operations.